skypilot-org/skypilot/docs/source/examples/batch-inference.rst

 .. code-block:: bash

-    python utils/download_and_convert.py
+    python utils/download_and_convert.py --num-chunks 200

-This script converts the dataset into 200 data chunks, each containing 5000 conversations.
-A metadata file is also generated with all paths to data chunks:
+This script converts the dataset into 200 chunks, each containing 5000 conversations.
+A metadata file is also generated with paths to chunk files:

 .. code-block::

-    metadata.txt
+    # metadata.txt
     part_0.jsonl
     part_1.jsonl
     ...